Peopling of Oceania: The Peopling of Sahul

 Four populations from the first waves of settlement: 1.
 Negrito woman from the Philippines 2.
 Australian Aboriginal man 3.
 Papuan man from New Guinea 4.
 Melanesian child from Vanuatu.

 The mouth of the Swan (at Perth).
 Upstream, a human settlement has been dated to 38,000 years ago.

 Islands in eastern New Guinea, populated between 30,000 and 12,000 BC.

 Migration from Sunda through the Wallacea occurred during the Late Pleistocene, when sea levels were much lower than today.
 Repeated episodes of glaciation during the Pleistocene resulted in sea levels 100 to 150 meters lower than today.
 Between 70,000 and 50,000 years ago, the first settlement occurred in the Sahul (New Guinea and Australia).

 A 2007 genetic analysis concluded that the "settlement of Australia and Papua New Guinea by modern humans was carried out by a single group of people who remained in substantial or total isolation until recent times.
 The finding would rule out hypotheses about later waves of migration [...].
-The Aboringal peoples of Australia and the inhabitants of Papua New Guinea would be the descendants of a single founding population".
+The Aboriginal peoples of Australia and the inhabitants of Papua New Guinea would be the descendants of a single founding population".
+Genetically, these earliest human migrations into Sahul are associated with the divergence of the Ancient East Eurasians lineage.
 Other recent genetic evidence from Aboriginal Australians and Papuans also suggests that these peoples originated from a common ancestral population, eventually diverging in their respective genetic groups after an initial bottleneck, with little evidence of subsequent gene flow.

 Humans are thought to have sailed between the Wallacea and the Sahul, then diffused across the continent.
 Models converge on the idea that the first entry into New Guinea via Sulawesi is the most likely, although a southern route through Bali, Timor, and onto the Sahul plateau now drowned in the Arafura Sea north of the modern Kimberley region of Western Australia is also plausible, the two hypotheses not being mutually exclusive.
 The Sahul settlement is now the oldest evidence of deep-sea navigation.
 A much earlier island settlement is known towards the island of Florès, but over a much shorter sea distance.
 To reach Florès, the widest strait (based on sea level at the time) was only 19 km, so it was always in visual contact with a coastline.